 Did you know that the most critical period of development for the human brain is in the first five years of life?
 It is during this time that the brain undergoes the fastest development to lay the foundation for our future.
 It is also the period of time when children in Australia have the opportunity to receive their early childhood education, making quality early learning vital to a child’s development.

-To celebrate Early Learning Matters Week, we asked a few of our trainers to explain why they are passionate about the work they do within the early childhood education and care sector and why early learning matters to them.
+We asked a few of our trainers to explain why they are passionate about the work they do within the early childhood education and care sector and why early learning matters to them.

 ECEC trainers, Selmar Institute of Education